zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-The `dl.tabs.visible` property let users toggle the visibility of the navigation tabs in Documents & Media when put on a widget page.
-This configuration option has been removed, so that the navigation tab will never be shown in widget pages.
+The `dl.tabs.visible` property let users toggle the visibility of a Documents and Media widget's navigation tabs when placed on a widget page.
+This configuration option has been removed, so the navigation tab will never appear on widget pages.

 #### Who is affected?

-This affects anyone with a value for `dl.tabs.visible` different than `false`.
+This affects anyone who set the `dl.tabs.visible` property to `true`.

 #### How should I update my code?